What is a Subpoena?

 Here is another scenario in which this type of subpoena would be helpful: A soon-to-be ex-husband says he is unable to make child support payments, but the wife knows he bought a new car and travels frequently.
 A subpoena of credit card records and bank statements would reveal that the spouse’s spending habits are too high for his reported income, forcing him to pay more child support.

 A subpoena is a valuable document in divorce proceedings.
 It ensures a timely and accurate disclosure of all documents and establishes those documents for the court record.
 Better yet, it can help you pay attorney’s fees (if the spouse originally failed to cooperate with your informal request for documents).
-Ask an attorney if a subpoena is right for your case.
+Ask the attorneys from Boyd Law if a subpoena is right for your case.